-Predictive analysis applications in health care can identify patients who are at the risk of developing certain conditions or lifetime illnesses.
+Predictive analysis applications in health care can identify patients who are at risk of developing certain conditions or lifetime illnesses.
 One of the most remarkable breakthroughs, especially for the healthcare sector, is Computer Vision.
 A doctor can get a 3D image that pinpoints the exact location of the tumor, which in turn will result in more rapid and accurate treatment.
-There is software available that optimize time efficiency and accelerate the plan of action to be taken to treat the patient.
+There is software available that optimizes time efficiency and accelerates the plan of action to be taken to treat the patient.
 In this use case if the historical data of the patient is already present and if we are successful in extracting useful insights then the doctors can triage paramedics based on the severity of the case.

 Image Source: Predictive Analytics Today

 Deep Learning plays a vital role in the early detection of tumors, which results in higher survival rates.
 By leveraging Deep Learning, highly accurate diagnostic results can be achieved.